codybenlewis/quick-draw-for-processing/README.md

 Returns a String of information about a specified drawing.
 By default, the function will return all available data on the drawing across multiple lines.
 Data points include what source file the drawing is found in, what index of the dataset the drawing is found on, how many points the drawing is made from, what word was the drawing is based on, what country the drawing is from, what date and time the drawing was originally created at, and whether or not the drawing was recognized by the machine when it was created.

-When using the string "length" as the data point, the function will return the amount of points in the drawing.
-When using the string "index" as the data point, the function will return the index, parameter.
+When using the String `"length"` as the data point, the function will return the amount of points in the drawing as a String.
+When using the String `"index"` as the data point, the function will return the index parameter as a String.

 #### Syntax